kooohei/synapse-ftp/README.md

 # synapse-ftp
-FTP module for the Brackets Synapse
+FTP module for the NodeJS